The UK Flag: Why is it Called the Union Jack?

-Before getting into the reason why the UK's flag is called the Union Jack, it's rational to explain its combination first.
-The United Kingdom consists of four countries: England, Scotland, Wales, and Northern Irelands.
-Taking this into account, we can now explain how the country's current flag is a combination of three older national flags; St George’s Red Cross of the kingdom of England, St Andrew’s white saltire of Scotland, and St Patrick’s red saltire of the Irelands.
+As we’ve already established, the United Kingdom is made up of four countries: England, Scotland, Wales, and Northern Ireland.
+Hence, the nation’s need for a flag that best represents its four countries.
+With that in mind, we can now delve into how the country's current flag is a combination of three older national flags: St George’s Red Cross of the Kingdom of England, St Andrew’s white Saltire of Scotland, and St Patrick’s red saltire of the Irelands.

 Before the 17th century, the word Jack was used as a description for the maritime bowsprit flag and when warships used to mount the UK flag on the front, it was called “the Jack”.
 In 1801 when King George called the new flag the Union Flag, the Royal Navy, which was powerful at the time, referred to it as the Union Jack, so the name stuck.

 Union Jack Upside-Down